longtingwu/longtingwu.github.io/_pages/talks.md

 The following is a list of talks which I have given in seminars, workshops and conferences.

 - 19.10.2023.
-Guest lecture at JBJI, Jinan University-University of Birmingham Joint Institute.
+Guest lecture at J-BJI, Jinan University-University of Birmingham Joint Institute.

 - 22.08.2023.
 Algebraic geometry and moduli seminar, ETH Zurich.